mmarceau/parking-admin/README.md

 4. Verify the subscription details (user, dates, product)

 ✅ **Success!** You've completed the full subscription workflow.

+### 14. Cancellation
+You can cancel subscriptions from either the User or Admin panel.
+Try cancelling a subscription and verifying the subscription has been cancelled in Stripe

 ## Test Credit Cards